cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 {{<Aside type="note" header="Note">}}

-Cloudflare Firewall Rules does not bypass security measures defined in other **Firewall** app features.
+Cloudflare Firewall Rules does not bypass other security measures configured in **Security**.

 {{</Aside>}}